-Check the appropriate box(es) and enter: • From Form 2439, the credit from regulated investment company (RIC) or real estate investment trust (REIT).
+Check the appropriate box(es) and enter: From Form 2439, the credit from regulated investment company (RIC) or real estate investment trust (REIT).
 Also, attach Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains.
-If you are filing a composite Form 990-T, see Composite Form 990-T under Which Parts To Complete beginning on page 4 of these instructions. • From Form 4136, the credit for federal
+If you are filing a composite Form 990-T, see Composite Form 990-T under Which Parts To Complete beginning on page 4 of these instructions.

-• From Form 4136, the credit for federal tax paid on fuels.
-Also, attach Form 4136, Credit for Federal Tax Paid on Fuels, if the organization qualifies to take this credit.
+From Form 4136, the credit for federal tax paid on fuels.
+Also, attach Form 4136, Credit for Federal Tax Paid on Fuels, if the organization qualifies to take this

-• The credit for ozone-depleting chemicals.
+The credit for ozone-depleting chemicals.
 Include any credit the organization is claiming under section 4682(g) for taxes paid on chemicals used as propellants in metered-dose inhalers.